Horizontal Tank Dipstick Planning Guide Skip to main content

 Tank Head Types and Their Volume Contribution

 Most real tanks are not just cylinders with flat ends.
-The heads (end caps) are dished or curved, and they add volume that must be included in your calibration.
-The four common head types are:
+The heads are dished or curved, and they add volume.
+The app uses four local rows:

 Industrial & Plant